 Today’s late Whiggery, gray and huge and soft, lounges louche on its throne, fastened tight to the great plinth of public opinion that it hacked from the rock of history with its own forked and twisted tongue.
 The mass mind, educated to perfection, is sure.
 It has two alternatives: the Boromir-thing, or Hitler.
 And who wants Hitler?
 Resistance is more than useless.
 It is ridiculous.
 The Whig cackles, and knocks back another magnum of Mumm’s.

 And a few small rats wear out our incisors on the stone.
 In this chapter we’ll learn the real principles of government, which have spent the last four centuries sunk under a Serbonian bog of meretricious liberalism. (“The funk… of forty thousand years.”)
-We’ll have to wait until part 7 to see what government is today.
+We’ll have to wait until Chapter 7 to see what government is today.

 The two, of course, have nothing to do with each other.
 Nor is this likely to change soon.
 Nor can you do anything about it.
 So why bother?
 Why think about government?